A Non-Metric Approach to Space, Time and Gravitation: The quasi-metric framework

-We want the right hand side of (2.14) to be positive everywhere.
-This means that the NKE should take the form of a local ``expansion" (defined by the FOs).
-In particular, doing cosmology within the quasi-metric framework, the Hubble law is interpreted as a special case of (2.14), and the cosmic expansion thus follows from first principles, in contrast to the situation within the metric framework.
-We will give the exact form of the non-kinematical coupling equation (NKCE) in section 3.3.

-From the above we expect that $\cal N$ contains the non-kinematical ``expansion" as part of the geometrical structure.
+We expect that solutions of field equations should contain some sort of non-kinematical ``expansion" as part of the geometrical structure.
 However, it may not be possible to eliminate all the effects of this ``expansion" just by holding $t$ constant.
-This means that in general each metric of the family ${\bf g}_t$ should contain some non-kinematical features integrated into the metric structure.
-That is, for each metric of the family some non-kinematical effects are treated as kinematical effects.
-But this means that the family ${\bf g}_t$ should in general not represent a solution of appropriate field equations, since such solutions should not contain any features coming from the NKE of the FHSs.
-Rather, as mentioned previously, the family ${\bf g}_t$ should be constructed from a solution family ${\bf {\bar g}}_t$ and fields obtainable from ${\bf {\bar g}}_t$.
+The reason for this is the possibility that some of the NKE, which we will call the {\em local} NKE, is not ``realized'' explicitly.
+That is, the FOs may move in a way such that the ``expansion" representing the local NKE is exactly cancelled out, the net result being ``stationariness''.
+But this type of stationariness is not equivalent to being stationary with no NKE.
+Now the effects of the local NKE should be compensated for in the ``physical'' metric family ${\bf g}_t$.
+On the other hand, said effects should in general be present implicitly and uncompensated for in solutions of field equations.
+This means that in general, ${\bf g}_t$ cannot represent a {\em solution} of field equations.
+Rather, the family ${\bf g}_t$ should be constructed from a solution family ${\bf {\bar g}}_t$.
 In section 2.3 we show that this construction involves a family of vector fields.